charmplusplus/charm/doc/projections/manual.rst

 The use of the tool is somewhat counterintuitive.
 The dialog box is created immediately and when the tool window is created, it is defaulted to a time-based histogram.
-You may change this histogram to a message-size-based histogram by selecting the “Message Size” radio button which would then update the graph using the same parameters provided in the dialog box.
+You may change this histogram to a message-size-based histogram by selecting the "Message Size" radio button which would then update the graph using the same parameters provided in the dialog box.
 This issue will be fixed in upcoming editions of Projections.